secure-compilation/secure-compilation.github.io/index.markdown

 <!-- TODO: update to add SSITH/HOPE -->
 <!-- TODO: add F* too -->

-- **Micro-Policies** is an ongoing project aimed at showing how a rich set of _micro-policies_ -- instruction-level security monitoring mechanisms based on fine-grained metadata tags -- can be described as instances of a common dynamic monitoring framework, formalized and reasoned about with unified verification tools, and efficiently implemented using programmable metadata-propagation hardware.
-This project is a collaboration between [Inria Paris], [University of Pennsylvania], [MIT], [Portland State University], and [Draper Labs] (who have built [a RISC-V processor extended with support for micro-policies](https://www.youtube.com/watch?v=r5dIS1kDars)).
+- **Micro-Policies** was a project aimed at showing how a rich set of _micro-policies_ -- instruction-level security monitoring mechanisms based on fine-grained metadata tags -- can be described as instances of a common dynamic monitoring framework, formalized and reasoned about with unified verification tools, and efficiently implemented using programmable metadata-propagation hardware.
+This project was a collaboration between [Inria Paris], [University of Pennsylvania], [MIT], [Portland State University], and [Draper Labs] (who have built [a RISC-V processor extended with support for micro-policies](https://www.youtube.com/watch?v=r5dIS1kDars)).